alexholehouse/Geeneus/github_pages.md

 # geeneus
-`Current version: 0.1.8`
+`Current version: 0.1.9`
 ### Remote protein record access made simple

 **NOTE: This github page hosts the development version, but not the distribution version.
 To get and install the current stable version of `geeneus` use `pip`**

-       sudo pip install geeneus
+       [sudo] pip install geeneus

 **The command above will install the current stable release. **

+To upgrade to the current stable release, we recommend the command

+    pip install -U --no-deps geeneus

+The `--no-deps` flag means geenues is the *only* package which is updated (i.e. no dependencies)

 ### Introduction
 **geeneus** is designed as a simple to use, robust and reliable Python API to obtain biological record information (currently only protein data is supported).
 The tool primarily uses NCBI's protein database, but falls back on the EBI UniProt database in a totally seamless fashion if needed.

-The motivation comes from the simple fact that when I began working with NCBI's databases I wanted an interface which allowed me to do:
+The motivation comes from the simple fact that when I began working with NCBI's databases I wanted an interface that allowed me to run a command like:

        interface.get_protein_sequence(accession_number)

-and would just return the sequence associated with that accession number.
+and the command would just return the sequence associated with that accession number.
 This didn't exist, so I decided to create it.

-The primary focus of **geeneus** from day 1 has been ease of use.
+The primary focus of **geeneus** from day one has been ease of use.
 NCBI allows access to their records through an Entrez based RESTful API called [eUtils](http://www.ncbi.nlm.nih.gov/books/NBK25500/).
-However, this can be complicated to set up, and to people who are less used to networking or programming can pose a major barrier to access.
+However, this can be complicated to set up, and to people who are less familiar with networking or programming this can pose a major barrier to access.
 [Biopython](http://biopython.org/) goes some way [to help with this](http://biopython.org/DIST/docs/tutorial/Tutorial.html#htoc98), but still requires the user to parse XML, deal with networking, read handles, and lots of other things which are just more work.

 Considering this, my goals were to;